chappy84/google-analytics-server-side/README.markdown

 The User Agent, Server Name, Remote Address, Document Path, Document Referer, Google Analytics Version, Accepted Language and Cookies are all set automatically without any method calls being required by the developer.
-However, the following methods are available to set these variables and should be called before the createPageView/createEvent method to save the tracking information:
+However, the following methods are available to set these variables and should be called before the trackPageView / trackEvent method to save the tracking information:

 - setVersion